-- Participation in the High School Ethics Bowl, including helping to organize the event and attendance and involvement at the competition.
+- Participation in the Washington State High School Ethics Bowl, including helping to organize the event and attendance and involvement at the competition.

-Total time commitment is expected to be an average of 5 hours per week for the three quarters of the academic year.
-The fall quarter generally requires more time than the winter and spring quarters, especially in the beginning of the school year.
+Total time commitment is expected to be an average of 5 hours per week (not including attendance in the philosophy for children courses) for the three quarters of the academic year.

 Instructions & Application

 The fellowship application process consists of the following:

 - Please submit a one-page statement describing your interest in being involved in the “Philosophers in the Schools” program.
 Please include complete and current contact information.
 Experience in philosophy, K-12 teaching or philosophy for children is not required for this fellowship.